divyanh907/Color-store/README.md

-# A music school project in NextJS
+# A Color Store project in NextJS

 ## Description
-Seach "chai aur code" on youtube and watch it there

-## contributon
-No need to make any PR in this repo.
-Specially DO NOT touch the README.md file
+🛍️ Color Store – A Modern Color-Themed Shopping Experience Color Store is a sleek and dynamic e-commerce web application built with Next.js, designed to provide a vibrant and user-friendly experience for users exploring and purchasing color-related products.